Ash Wednesday Service of Reflection

 Song: “When I Survey the Wondrous Cross” Watts, LUYH 175, GtG 223, PsH 384 (v.
 4)

 Ruth Ann Schuringa is worship director at Mountainview Christian Reformed Church in Grimsby, Ontario, where she works with her husband and lead pastor Erick.
-She is also an endorsed worship coach in the CRC and is available for mentoring, coaching, teaching, or consultation.
+She is also a worship coach and is available for mentoring, coaching, teaching, or consultation.